lch14forever/minion_live_basecall/README.md

 The script detect creation of the numbered folders (fast5/0, fast5/1, ...) and the fast5 files (ending with "fast5") in the folders.
 It keeps track of the file number of each folder.
 Once a folder has 4000 reads, it will call a processing script (e.g. `transfer_to_cluster.py`).

-MinKNOW will wirte information to `exec_end_history.txt` after a run finishes.
+MinKNOW will write information to `exec_end_history.txt` after a run finishes.
 The script then submit the last folder, which contains less than 4000 reads usually.

 ## Usage: